froberge/coffeeshop-documentation/README.md

-# Database Service
+# Client Service

-This service handle all the database functionnalities
+This service handle all the interaction with the client.

-The code was build to run on an postgreSQL database.
+The code was made using a POSTGRESQL Database

-Their is to database option with this service.

-1. Insert in a Java List
-2. User a PLSQL database

-To create the database you can call the createdb endpoint which will load the database using the script found dbscripts/creationScript.sql
+The script to create the database can be found in the folder dbscripts.
 This is a maven project so just import in your favorite IDE and it should work.

 Should run in a multitude of application server.
 Has been tested with:
-* Wildfly 10.1 & 12
+* Wildfly 10
-* Openshift Container Platform ( OCP ) using S2I
+* Openshift Container Platform ( OCP ) using S2I with WildFly

 #Here how to [contribute](CONTRIBUTING.md)